abalabokhin/Bg2Dorn/README.txt

-I'm pleased to announce that Dorn romance expansion has reached version 2.
+I'm pleased to announce that Dorn romance expansion has reached version 2.1!
 I strongly recommend you read this if you intend to install this mod.

-V2 NEW CONTENT:
-Bodhi abduction and new/modified epiloges for romanced Dorn.
-I added some Dorn's unused voiced lines, as well as few voced lines from older games to make talks feel more alive.
-There were also some corrections and minor changes to dialogues.
+This mod is a romance expansion for Dorn, and NPC character added into BG2:EE by Beamdog.
 This brings content to about 26 talks in SOA and 6 talks in TOB, including some interjections for TOB.
 The expansion adds new talks, expands and modifies existing ones and sometimes changes their order.
 Starting a new game is STRONGLY recommended, as the romance might not make sense otherwise.

 I believe this mod addresses what I perceived to be inconsistent progression of the lovetalks and relationship development, as well as brings the content to the same level as the vanilla romances, at least quantity-wise.
 If you happen to like it, I'm glad, if not, it's ok.

+V2.1
+With the GREAT help from EekanImp, text for Dorn expansion has been revised, tenses corrected, articles added/changed, typos corrected.... the list goes on.
+In any case, the experience as a whole should be much improved!
+In case you find errors, please report them!

+V2 NEW CONTENT:
+Bodhi abduction and new/modified epiloges for romanced Dorn.
+I added some Dorn's unused voiced lines, as well as few voced lines from older games to make talks feel more alive.
+There were also some corrections and minor changes to dialogues.

 INSTALLATION INSTRUCTIONS: